MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/enable-duplicate-detection-and-retrieve-duplicates.md

 <!-- https://docs.microsoft.com/dynamics365/customer-engagement/developer/org-service/sample-enable-duplicate-detection-and-retrieve-duplicates -->

-This sample shows how to enable duplicate detection and retrieve duplicate records.
+This sample shows how to enable duplicate detection and retrieve duplicate rows.
 You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/EnableDuplicateDetection).

 ## How to run this sample